vmware-tanzu-labs/yaml-overlay-tool/docs/sections/overlayActions.md

 The `ignore` action is the default `onMissing` action if there are no results found from your `query`.
 Use of the `onMissing` key is optional.
 Use of `ignore` can be added for the sake of being explicit to anyone reading your instructions file.

+#### Ignore example

+The following example illustrates using the optional long-form API for `onMissing` with action of `ignore`, which is the default behavior if `onMissing` was omitted.

 ```yaml
 yamlFiles:
   - path: /some/yaml/file.yaml